jmaquarrie/landlord_app/README.md

 - **Username:** `pi`
 - **Password:** `jmaq2460`

-The React app sends these credentials automatically, and the login dialog appears if the backend rejects a request.
+Expose the backend URL to the frontend by setting `VITE_SCENARIO_API_URL` (for example `http://localhost:4000/api`).
+When this environment variable is present the React app will automatically attempt to sync, prompting for the credentials above if the backend rejects a request.
 Scenario payloads include the captured inputs, preview state, and the selected cash-flow columns so that reloading or sharing a scenario restores the full layout.

 Environment variables let you tailor the service: